Expect Big Fish at The 51st Rumbly Bay Tuna Invitational

 YOU’RE GONNA SEE BIG TUNA

-The Cape’s tuna season starts now.
-Greg says that a week or two before the competition, the ideal water for tuna was still about 30 miles out, and the guys have been hooking tuna in the 90kg+ category.
-But it looks like by the time the competition starts, with Cape Town’s famous South Easter blowing as it does this time of year, the tuna will be within 20 miles off the coast.
+The tuna are running in the Cape now.
+Greg says that a week or two before the competition, the ideal water for tuna is usually still about 30 miles out, and the guys start hooking tuna in the 90kg category.
+But, normally, by the time the competition starts, with Cape Town’s famous South Easter blowing as it does this time of year, the tuna will be within 20 miles off the coast.

 Greg reckons we’ll see a lot of monster longfin, yellowfin and even bigeye tuna when the comp kicks off.